 What to buy something that costs $500?
 Consider a card like the Capital One Quicksilver Cash Rewards Credit Card, since you’ll earn a $200 cash bonus after spending that sum on purchases within the first three months of opening the account.
 If you put that sum toward your $500 purchase, you’ve effectively earned a 40 percent discount — and on top of that, you’ll earn rewards on the purchase.

 Or maybe you have a trip of a lifetime on the horizon.
 Look for a card that matches your traveling style.
 For example, if you prefer to stay at Hilton Hotels, check out the Hilton Honors American Express Card.
-There is no annual fee, and you’ll earn 100,000 points after spending $2,000 in purchases in the first six months of card membership.
+There is no annual fee, and you’ll earn 80,000 Hilton Honors Bonus Points after spending $1,000 in purchases in the first 3 months of Card Membership.

 The key here is that the card should work for you well beyond the welcome bonus.
 Apply prudently, thinking of both the present and the future.